JesusRH97/Gazebo-simulator/README.md

 ### ROS

-You must be familiar with ROS, which is the framework used in this project.
+You must be familiar with ROS since is the framework used in this project.
 If you are not, then visit again the wiki of ROS and complete the tutorials from 1 to 12 (you can skip the C++ units since the whole project is programmed in Python): <http://wiki.ros.org/ROS/Tutorials>

 ## Folders